Strengthening Your Immunity Through Diet

 Probiotics (live bacteria) complement the action of prebiotics.
 The most studied strains for immunity are Lactobacillus and Bifidobacterium.
 They are found in fermented yogurt, kefir, raw sauerkraut, kimchi, miso, and kombucha.
 The diversity of strains consumed is more important than the quantity.

-Seasonal eating isn't just an eco-responsible trend: it has a nutritional logic.
-Citrus fruits arrive in winter, exactly when the need for Vitamin C is at its peak.
-Root vegetables (turnip, parsnip, beetroot) provide antioxidants and prebiotic fibers during the cold months.
+Seasonal eating isn't just an eco-friendly trend: it has a nutritional logic.
+Citrus fruits arrive in winter, exactly when the need for vitamin C is highest.
+Root vegetables (turnip, parsnip, beet) provide antioxidants and prebiotic fibers during the cold months.

 In spring and summer, the natural diversity of available fruits and vegetables provides a wide spectrum of antioxidants and phytonutrients.
-Berries (strawberries, blueberries, raspberries), tomatoes (lycopene), spinach (iron, folate), and peppers (Vitamin C) are your best allies for maintaining immunity during the warm season.
+Berries (strawberries, blueberries, raspberries), tomatoes (lycopene), spinach (iron, folate), and bell peppers (vitamin C) are your best allies for maintaining immunity during the warm season.

 FoodCraft Tip